Any idea what your child does online?

 Children are exposed to digital devices from a very young age and learning the digital skills to manage them responsibly is key to ensuring their e-safety and well-being online.
 Plus, it will be useful for their future career path as the future of work focuses increasingly more on digital work in most industries.

-You can have a look at the outlook provided by the OECD in terms of how work will be influenced by technology and what this means for employment, schooling, work training and higher education.
+You can check the outlook provided by the OECD in terms of how work will be influenced by technology and what this means for employment, schooling, work training and higher education.
 Many retailers have been impacted by the pandemic and are moving online as more customers shop online.
 The same trend applies to other industries such as food, media and press, education and health care and many more.
 It is therefore key to start as early as possible to raise children safely online and equip them with digital skills required later on to protect their identity and financial future.